KingMarine-GH/convertabot/README.md

 Create the file `.env` and put `TOKEN="super-secret-token"` for the bot to run.

 You can also put `MONITOR="www.monitor-service.kingmarine"` to add uptime monitoring for your bot.
+The bot supports POST (or push) monitors.
-*This feature is not yet implemented, but will be at v1.1.*
+Add in `TIME` to set a timer for POST.
+Default is 5 mins.

 Please ensure that you've already registered the commands via `command.json`.
 Check Discord's documentation page on how to register.
 Global or Guild command works.